Hawaii Five-0 interview: Peter M. Lenkov, Eric Guggenheim on powerful Grover story, season 9 hopes, Magnum PI progress

 As always, we are very thankful to Peter and Eric for all of their time!
 We also have another interview coming up featuring a few quotes on MacGyver, so be sure to check that out over at the link here.

 Feel free to share your thoughts on this story in the comments.
 Also, like CarterMatt on Facebook for additional insight regarding Hawaii Five-0 whenever you want it.
 (Photo: CBS.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!